-in 1200 the Municipality of Bologna expropriated several houses and churches in order to create Piazza Maggiore, thus laying the foundation for the first compound of palaces specifically built for public administrative functions: Palazzo del Podestà, di Re Enzo e del Capitano del Popolo.
+In 1200, Bologna’s municipality expropriated several houses and churches to create Piazza Maggiore and erected the first complex of palaces destined specifically for public administrative purposes - Palazzo del Podestà, Palazzo di Re Enzo and Palazzo del Capitano del Popolo.

 Palazzo del Podestà